Prehistoric warfare: Neolithic

 Systemic warfare appears to have been a direct consequence of the sedentism as it developed in the wake of the Neolithic Revolution.

 An important example is the massacre of Talheim Death Pit (near Heilbronn, Germany), dated right on the cusp of the beginning European Neolithic, at 5500 BC.
 Investigation of the Neolithic skeletons found in the Talheim Death pit in Germany suggests that prehistoric men from neighboring tribes were prepared to brutally fight and kill each other in order to capture and secure women.
 Researchers discovered that there were women among the immigrant skeletons, but within the local group of skeletons there were only men and children.
 They concluded that the absence of women among the local skeletons meant that they were regarded as somehow special, thus they were spared execution and captured instead.
 The capture of women may have indeed been the primary motive for the fierce conflict between the men.

 Other speculations about the reasons for violence among Linear Pottery Culture settlements in Neolithic Europe include vengeance, conflicts over land and resources, and kidnapping of slaves.
 Some of these theories related to the lack of resources are supported by the discovery that various fortifications bordering indigenously inhabited areas appear to have not been in use for very long.
-Mass burial site at Schletz was also fortified, which serves as evidence of violent conflict among tribes and means that these fortifications were built as a form of defense against aggressor.
+A mass burial site at Schletz was also fortified, which serves as evidence of violent conflict among tribes and means that these fortifications were built as a form of defense against aggressors.
 The massacre of Schletz occurred at the same time as the massacre at Talheim and several other massacres.
-More than 200 Neolithic people were killed during the massacre in the Linear Pottery settlement area of Schletz 7000 years ago.
+More than 200 Neolithic people were killed during the massacre in the Linear Pottery settlement area of Schletz 7,000 years ago.

 More recently, a similar site was discovered at Schöneck-Kilianstädten, with the remains of the victims showing "a pattern of intentional mutilation".